 He is perhaps still best known, however, for his many roles on television.
 He starred for seven years as Steve Andropoulos on As the World Turns opposite Meg Ryan, a storyline that garnered the second highest ratings in the history of daytime television.
 He next appeared for four years as Father Michael Donnelly on the Emmy award-winning Santa Barbara, and as tycoon Simon Romero on General Hospital, opposite Emma Samms.
-Frank has also guest-starred in recurring roles on L.A.
-LAW as talk-show host Brooks Tapman, on Falcon Crest as chess genius Jovan Dmytryk, on Melrose Place as Father Tom, and on All My Children as Forrest Williams.
+Frank has also guest-starred in recurring roles on Falcon Crest as chess genius Jovan Dmytryk, on Melrose Place as Father Tom, on All My Children as Forrest Williams, and on L.A.
+LAW as talk-show host Brooks Tapman.

 Frank starred as Detective Marty Lowery in the feature film Sudden Death and as Pierre Lyon in Bolero.
 He appeared to rave reviews on the New York stage as Hercules in Aristophanes' The Birds, and in regional theater as Clifford in Deathtrap and Oliver Costello in The Spider's Web.

 On the radio, he has hosted his own comedy talk show on the top-rated L.A. station, KFI, and on WCNN in Atlanta.
 He co-hosted Charles McPhee's nationally syndicated radio show, The Dream Doctor.
 (And he continues to appear as a recurring guest expert on radio and TV.)